 The mass media of the Victorian age, newspapers, built up the reputation of the Highland regiments.
 The Scots, being slightly more literate than their English cousins before World War One, were more likely to be newspaper readers.
 Scots of the time followed the exploits of the Highland regiments the same way their descendants now follow the fortunes of the Scotland football team.
 The Boys’ Own pulp fiction of the day would have ex-English public school boy officers serving with Highland regiments against the wily but savage tribesmen of India’s North West Frontier as its heroes.
 As the First World War approached the Highland regiments became a greater and greater focus for national identity and pride.
 The attitude seems to have been that “If even the English say we are great soldiers, we must be”.
 The Lowland regiments even started “tartanizing” themselves with everything short of kilts to take advantage of the increasing enthusiasm of the Scots for things military.

 When the British Army was re-organizing in 1881 the commanders of the Highland regiments actually suggested cutting the number of kilted soldiers.
 They would rather have had two or three genuine Highland regiments recruiting north of the Highland Line than continue to have their units diluted with Lowlanders, Englishmen, and Irishmen.
-But they were over-ruled by Whitehall, which faced a noisy campaign to save the Highland regiments from the Anglo-Scots in London.
+But they were over-ruled by Whitehall, which faced a noisy campaign driven by the Anglo-Scots in London to save the Highland regiments.
 The number of kilted battalions was actually eventually increased by four, with a fifth added in 1897.

 The image of kilted soldiers was used to sell everything from whisky to coffee substitute.
 Their commanders, such as General Andrew “Red Mick” Wauchope and General Hector “Fighting Mac” Macdonald, received the kind of public adulation nowadays reserved for professional sportsmen and women.
 Wauchope, one of the richest men in Scotland thanks to his family’s Midlothian coalmines, was to die in 1899 at the head of the Highland Brigade at the Battle of Magersfontein.
 Macdonald, who started his army life as a private in the Gordon Highlanders, took command of the brigade but in 1903 blew his brains out in a Paris hotel room while facing charges of homosexuality.